Patient Responsibility

 Do copays count toward my out-of-pocket maximum?

-Not Sure If Your Bill Is Right?
+See If Your Bill Is Right

 This information is for educational purposes only and is not legal or medical advice.
 Always verify with your doctor's office and insurance company.